alfonsogoberjr/search-movie-db/README.md

 ## About

 As part of a challenge, I was to write a web application that will allow you to search for an actor’s name (ex.
 Bill Murray) and list the movies Bill Murray has acted in chronological order.
-You should be able to search for any actor’s movies.
+You should be able to search for any actor and see a list of their movies.
 Below are a few requirements for this project.

 * Use [The Movie DB](http://www.themoviedb.org/) APIs
 * Deploy working code to a free service such as Heroku (https://heroku.com/)